(KMBN OM01) Unit 2: Logistics

 In short, distribution challenges in logistics are about managing costs, time, quality, and customer satisfaction while handling unexpected issues along the way.

-Gaining competitive advantage through Logistics Management
+Gaining a competitive advantage through Logistics Management

 Gaining a competitive advantage through logistics management means using logistics strategies to be better than competitors, making customers happier, and saving money.
 Companies that are faster, more reliable, and cost-effective in delivering products can stand out in the market.